bgschiller/regex-tutorial/README.md

 Note: I found that I needed to use `grep`s `-E` flag in order for the repeat-pattern regexes to work.
 This looks like `< words grep -E 'abc{3}`

 8. Find a word with three dotted letters in a row.
-Credit to The Simpsons for the [inspiration for this problem](bartofwar10.mp3).
+Credit to The Simpsons for the [inspiration for this problem](http://download.lardlad.com/sounds/season14/bartofwar10.mp3).
 9. Make a list of words composed only of vowels (consider 'y' to be a vowel for this problem).

-To negate a set, use ^. so [^a-d] will match anything *but* a,b,c,d.
+To negate a set, use `^`. so `[^a-d]` will match anything *but* a,b,c,d.

 10. Find a word with five consonants in a row.

+Further reading:

+- https://regexone.com/ is very well-paced, and has great exercises.
+Highly recommended.